forestgrape/coronavirus/9_physics/aggregations_of_atoms.md

 ## Summary
 ### Summary Principles
-Atoms are specified by their core called atomic core.
-The atomic core consists of protons and neutrons.
-The atomic cores can be changed through chemical reactions and the protons determine the electron configuration.
-Atoms achieve a stable electron configuration (octet rule [of thumb]: usually 8 electrons on the outermost electron shell) by
+Atoms are specified by their atomic core which consists of protons and neutrons.
+Changing of atomic cores is a topic of nuclear physics.
+In chemistry atomic cores and so the number of protons and neutrons is constant.
+The charged protons determine the possible electron configurations which in turn determine the chemical properties of an atom.
+Under normal conditions atoms have a stable electron configuration.
+Stable electron configuration usually follow the octet rule [of thumb]: 8 electrons on the outermost electron shell.
+The electron configuration can change by:
 * taking up electrons or giving electrons away => charged particles =: ions
 * sharing electrons => atoms coupled together by electron bonds =: molecules

-Molecules, ions and inert elements are called here physical elements.
+Molecules, ions and inert elements are called generalized molecules.
 These and tiny particles built from them interact through intermolecular forces.
-These intermolecular forces determine how matter arranged and what properties it has.
+These intermolecular forces determine how matter arranged and what properties it has:
 * Intermolecular forces inducing fixed positions give raise to solid bodies with a fixed shaped.
 * Intermolecular forces with constant distances give raise to fluids.
 * In absence of intermolecular forces matter is gaseous.